 Here you will find the fisherman’s cafés.
 The fishermen haul their catch ashore and the café owners immediately place some of the catch on the BBQ before sending the rest to the market next door.
-The price is excellent, the fish as fresh as you’ll ever get and your fellow diners will be the chaps that caught your meal.
+The price is excellent, the fish as fresh as you’ll ever get and you’ll dine with the fishermen that caught your food!

 If you’d prefer a slightly more refined experience, head into the square with the al fresco restaurants.
 The chefs here will have acquired your fish from the market around the corner but they are pleasant enough, if not a little more expensive.

 Pork is hugely popular in Portugal.
-You’ll not be hard pushed to find a spit roast BBQ slowly roasting a pig, or a large pot of hearty pork stew, particularly in the north of the country.
+There’s even a Museum of Pork in Bragança.
+Need we say more?
+You’ll not be hard pushed to find a spit roast BBQ slowly roasting a pig or a large pot of hearty pork stew, particularly in the north of the country.
 Like fish, meat is almost always served with potatoes, rice and salad.
 Hearty indeed and wonderfully succulent.